 Young people are at the front of this movement.
 Whether it is the organizers from the Sunrise Movement pressuring politicians on the Green New Deal or children bringing lawsuits against the government to protect their futures; the youth have recognized their role in ensuring a more sustainable future.

-Starting in the fall, RCC is launching a fellowship program for students who have a passion for environmental organizing.
+RCC has launched a fellowship program for students who have a passion for environmental organizing.
 Starting a divestment campaign on your campus?
 Opposing a pipeline in your community?
 RCC wants to work with you.
 Fellows will serve over the course of academic year 2019 and 2020 as they execute their projects.
 Fellows will receive training and mentorship from RCC staff as well as a $2,000 stipend distributed throughout the year.